geminilabs/megatype/README.md

 $debug-allow: true;
 ```

+Note: Background gradients are used for some debugging elements.
+As background gradients suffer from pixel rounding issues these can get out of sync with some configs at long distances (on long typeset pages, for example).
+This is expected behaviour;

 ###Extras
 A few extra goodies.
 - See `_typography.scss` for some functions that can easily return information from your typeface configs.